Do You Need Common Denominators To Divide Fractions

 3. Convert Mixed Numbers to Improper Fractions

 If you are dividing mixed numbers, first convert them to improper fractions.
 A mixed number is a whole number combined with a fraction, such as 2 1/2.
-To convert it to an improper fraction, multiply the whole number by the denominator and add the numerator.
+That said, to convert it to an improper fraction, multiply the whole number by the denominator and add the numerator.
 Then, put the result over the original denominator.

 • Multiply 2 by 2 to get 4.